— Topics —

 (3)As in the 2017 review cited in section 1-(4) above, the "relationship between evening energy intake and weight gain (BMI)" could well produce different results depending on the population being studied.
 This is because late night eating may not lead to weight gain in those who eat a balanced breakfast and lunch (e.g. morning chronotypes).

-(4)On the contrary, people who eat late at night may have a habit of skipping breakfast or a light breakfast.
-If a person eats a well-balanced meal including cereals, fibrous vegetables, dairy products, protein, and fat at breakfast-the first meal of the day when the gastrointestinal tract starts working-, undigested foods tend to remain in the intestines for a longer period of time, but they do not eat breakfast, so lunch is their first meal.
+If a person eats a well-balanced meal from diverse food groups at breakfast-the first meal of the day when the gastrointestinal tract starts working-, undigested food tends to remain in the intestines for a longer period of time, but they do not eat breakfast, so lunch is their first meal.

-If lunch is unbalanced leaning toward easily digestible carbohydrates and protein, and that dinner is around at eight or nine p.m., people feel hungrier and intestinal starvation is more likely to be induced.
-These eating patterns are prone to increasing one’s base weight in the long run and making people gain weight.
+If lunch is unbalanced leaning toward easily digestible carbohydrates and some protein, and that dinner is around at eight or nine p.m., people feel hungrier and intestinal starvation is more likely to be induced.
+These eating patterns are prone to increasing one’s set-point weight in the long run and making people gain weight.

 In other words, just because you eat late at night, it does not necessarily lead to obesity.
 The main problem, in my opinion, is rather unbalanced meals and “prolonged feelings of hunger” over a twenty-four hour period.